-The Remuneration Committee currently comprises three members, namely Mr. Lam Chon Loi, Mr. Cheung Yee Tak, Jonathan and Mr. Chung Chi Hang, Larry.
+The Remuneration Committee currently comprises one executive Director, being Mr. Chung Chi Hang, Larry, and two independent non-executive Directors, being Mr. Lam Chon Loi and Mr. Cheung Yee Tak, Jonathan.
 Mr. Lam Chon Loi is the chairman of the Remuneration Committee.

-One Remuneration Committee meeting was held during the year ended 31 December 2021.
-The Remuneration Committee has reviewed the Company's remuneration policies, the remuneration packages of all executive Directors and senior management of the Company and has recommended the remuneration of the independent non- executive Directors to the Board.
+One Remuneration Committee meeting was held during the year ended 31 December 2023.
+The Remuneration Committee has reviewed the Company's remuneration policies, the remuneration packages of all Directors and senior management of the Company and has recommended the remuneration of the independent non-executive Directors to the Board.
 In the opinion of the Remuneration Committee, the remuneration payable to all Directors and the senior management is in accordance with the terms of the services contracts and such remuneration is fair and reasonable.
 Details of the attendance of the members of the Remuneration Committee meeting are as follows:

-Atten idance/

-Nun nber of

-Members meeting( (s) held
+Members Attendance/ Number of meeting(s) held

 Mr. Lam Chon Loi (Chairman) 1/1

 Mr. Chung Chi Hang, Larry 1/1

 Mr. Cheung Yee Tak, Jonathan 1/1

-Number of Individuals

-Remuneration bands 2021 2020

-Nil to HK\$1,000,000 3 3